deepankar19/deep-portfilio/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 To get started clone the repository and start coding.
-Continuous Delivery is implemented using __Github Actions__ and __Netlify__ Wbhook
+Continuous Delivery is implemented using __Github Actions__

 ### Prerequisites

 - VS Code or any other editor.
-(Few that I recommend are Vim, Sublime Text, Notepad++ )
+(Few that I recommend are Vim, Sublime Text, Notepad++)
 - Live Server extension for VS Code
 - Git lens for VS Code